HGVSnomenclature/hgvs-nomenclature/docs/recommendations/RNA/splicing.md

 !!! note "How can I best describe the predicted consequences on the protein level of a variant that most probably affects splicing?"

-    The best format seems to use `p.?`, meaning "I do not know what to expect at the protein level".
+    The best format seems to use `p.?`, meaning "I do not know what to expect on the protein level".